Blog > Treatment Strategies > Somatic Experiencing Therapy: 12 Techniques & Exercises for Trauma Recovery

 Hakomi Method

-Developed by Ron Kurtz, Hakomi integrates mindfulness and body awareness to uncover unconscious core beliefs that shape behavior.
-Clients learn to observe present-moment experience — sensations, thoughts, and impulses — with curiosity rather than judgment.
-The therapist acts as a compassionate guide, helping clients bring implicit material into consciousness and transform long-held patterns through mindful experiments.
+Developed by Ron Kurtz, Hakomi integrates mindfulness and body awareness to uncover unconscious core beliefs.
+Clients learn to observe present-moment experience with curiosity rather than judgment, while the therapist facilitates gentle experiments that bring implicit material into consciousness.
 Hakomi aligns well with humanistic and transpersonal orientations.

 Trauma Release Exercises (TRE)

-Founded by David Berceli, TRE uses a series of simple physical movements designed to elicit the body’s natural tremor response, releasing deep muscular tension and neurophysiological stress.
-Clinicians can incorporate TRE as a complementary practice for clients who need nonverbal outlets for chronic hyperarousal or muscular bracing.
-Proper instruction and safety screening are essential, especially for clients with complex trauma or dissociative tendencies.
+Founded by David Berceli, TRE uses a series of physical movements designed to elicit the body's natural tremor response, releasing deep muscular tension and neurophysiological stress.
+TRE can be incorporated as a complementary practice for clients who need nonverbal outlets for chronic hyperarousal.
+Safety screening is essential, especially for clients with dissociative tendencies.

 Bioenergetic Analysis

 Originating from the work of Alexander Lowen and Wilhelm Reich, this approach links emotional health with bodily expression.
-It focuses on releasing chronic muscular contractions, “body armor,” that develop as defenses against emotional pain.
-Therapists guide clients through breathing, grounding, and expressive movement exercises that restore vitality, assertiveness, and embodied presence.
+It focuses on releasing chronic muscular contractions — "body armor" — that develop as defenses against emotional pain.
 Bioenergetic techniques require specialized training and close attention to somatic boundaries.

-These modalities use mindful movement and postural alignment to retrain the nervous system’s coordination patterns.
+Approaches such as the Feldenkrais Method, Alexander Technique, and Rolfing use mindful movement and postural re-education to retrain nervous system coordination patterns.
 While often taught outside traditional psychotherapy, they can complement clinical work by increasing interoceptive awareness and reducing physical tension that perpetuates trauma symptoms.
-Many clinicians collaborate with movement specialists to support holistic regulation and integration.

 Comparison of Somatic Therapy Modalities